A tripod with a close-up of the screw on it

 Another common problem with tripod screws is cross-threading.
 This happens when the screw is not aligned properly with the thread, causing it to become stuck or difficult to turn.
 To avoid cross-threading, make sure the screw is aligned correctly before tightening it.
 If it does become stuck, try gently turning it in the opposite direction to release the thread.

-See also How to Wall Mount a Vizio Tv
+See also How to Mount a Roku S Series Tv

 It’s also important to regularly check the condition of the tripod screw and threads.
 Over time, they can become worn or damaged, leading to instability and potential damage to your camera.
 If you notice any signs of wear or damage, it’s best to replace the screw or seek professional repair to ensure the safety of your equipment.